defineEuclidian/UlamSpiral/README.md

 # UlamSpiral

-A memory and performance efficient Ulam Spiral creator Made in C++
+A memory and performance efficient Ulam Spiral image creator Made in C++

-Commit history: